 When the local auto parts store won’t pay you cash, you can always take it to a scrap yard.
 You might think that scrap yards are only for selling old refrigerators and even recycling old glass jars and bottles.

-You can find your closest scrap yard by checking the phone book or a simple web search for “scrap yards near me.”
+You can find your closest scrap yard by checking online for “local scrap yards.”

 3. Metal Recycling Centers

 Metal recycling centers and scrap yards are very similar, but there can be some differences.
 Typing in “metal recycling centers near me” can generate an entirely different set of search results instead of looking for scrap yards.

 Different search results mean additional opportunities to find the absolute top dollar you can receive for each car battery.